Xauric/ResumeGuide/README.md

 Are you a software developer?
 Guess what, a lot of people don't know how to code securely.
 Are you a lawyer or legal-adjacent?
 GRC is an entire field dedicated to Governance, Regulation, and Compliance.
 (GRC also stands for Governance Risk Management and Compliance but just roll with me here)

 Well that's nice, but what if you aren't in IT at all?

-Are you client-facing?
-Do you have a phone support job?
 Maybe you work at a restaurant or a call center, or maybe you do blue collar work.
-You'll be surprised to hear this, but a lot of the skills I use in infosec I didn't gain from my career in IT, but rather my time working Geek Squad as a help desk jockey, helping grandmas figure out how to turn on their computer.
+Well, a lot of the skills I use in infosec I didn't gain from my career in IT, but rather my time working Geek Squad as a help desk jockey.
 Several of those soft skills, such as **escalation and expectation management, solutions research, and service level agreement management** are extremely valuable in infosec, particularly in jobs where you have clients like at an MSSP (Managed Security Services Provider).

-My point is: **There is no such thing as irrelevant experience in infosec.** I've worked with all number of people from different backgrounds, from people who were private investigators and special agents with the FBI, to janitors of 20 years and dental assistants.
+My point is: **There is no such thing as irrelevant experience in infosec.** The way you present that is everything.
+Don't lie about your experience, but be able to speak to how your experience has helped you be prepared for certain aspects of the job.

-The great thing about IT as a field of science is that it's completely man-made.
-If I wanted to be a nuclear physicist, I couldn't go out to Amazon or Walmart and buy the same tools that they use.
-But I sure can for the tools that infosec professionals use on the daily.

-There are plenty of websites and resources out there that are very affordable, or outright free, to be able to learn the beginner skills necessary to get into IT and infosec.

-For Red and Blue Team Operations, I recommend:
-- [TryHackMe](https://www.tryhackme.com/) - A gamified platform to help teach everything from pentesting to vulnerability management to incident response through hands-on training.
-- [HackTheBox Academy](https://academy.hackthebox.com/) - Similar to TryHackMe, but with a significantly deeper amount of knowledge related to pentesting and bug bounties.
-- [HackTheBox Labs](https://app.hackthebox.com) - The sister "site" to HackTheBox Academy, this features remote machines that you try to hack into, utilizing the knowledge you gain from HTB academy.